-3 For details see: William C. Witt, Patrick Migliorini, David Albright and Houston Wood, "Modeling Iran's Tandem Cascade Configuration for Uranium Enrichment by Gas Centrifuge," July 14-18, 2013 INMM conference paper, http://isis-online.org/uploads/isis-
+3 For details see: William C. Witt, Patrick Migliorini, David Albright and Houston Wood, "Modeling Iran's Tandem Cascade Configuration for Uranium Enrichment by Gas Centrifuge," July 14-18, 2013 INMM conference paper, http://isis-online.org/uploads/isisa new advanced centrifuge, identified by Iran as the IR-8.6 "Since 15 December 2013," according to the report, "the Agency has observed a new 'casing', which is in place but without connections."
+There are doubts about the claimed power of the IR-8 centrifuge.
+Senior officials close to the IAEA reportedly said in late 2013 that there is great skepticism about the enrichment capability of this new centrifuge.
+Since this centrifuge is not mentioned in the November 14, 2013 report, its feeding with uranium hexafluoride is not allowed under the Joint Plan of Action.

-Centrifuge.pdf.

 4 Director General IAEA, Implementation of the NPT Safeguards Agreement and relevant provisions of Security Council resolutions in the Islamic Republic of Iran, GOV2013/56, November 14, 2013, p.
-6.
+6; Director General, Implementation of the NPT Safeguards Agreement and relevant provisions of Security Council resolutions in the Islamic Republic of Iran, GOV2014/10, February 20, 2014, p.
+7.